fpim/fpim.github.io/from_python_import_me/output/posts/setting-up-python-windows-embeddable-environment-properly/index.md

 ## lib2to3 issue

-You will encounter the following error when you install some packages:
+You will encounter the following error when you try to install some packages:
 ```python
 error: [Errno 0] Error: 'lib2to3\\Grammar3.6.5.final.0.pickle'
 ```

 1. Unzip `C:\python\python37.zip` to a `new folder`
 2. Delete `C:\python\python37.zip`
-3. Rename the `new folder` to `python37.zip`
+3. Rename the `new folder` to `python37.zip` (yes, a new folder called `python37.zip`)

 Python's import module is able to treat zip file as folder however, it cannot read pickle file inside a zip file, so unzip it and rename it.